D2KLab/sumly/README.md

 Since our local machine do not support GPU that's why we used CPU option and for that reason you should run **fsummary.py** on PyCharm or similar editor.
 However you can find  other baseline approach models on repository in order to run directly on Colab.

+## Transformed based approach developed a CUI-based on extractive summarization of discharge summaries.

 # Transformed Based Bert Model